1. Answer: A

 7. Answer: C

-As a part of the healthcare team, nurses should be able to know that they have responsibility on the situation above.
+As a part of the healthcare team, nurses should be able to know that they have responsibility for the situation above.
 In order to correct the behavior of the two nursing aides, they must understand the reason to change the beddings.
-Giving them information about the germ transmission is the appropriate approach.
+Giving them information about germ transmission is the appropriate approach.

 8. Answer: B